 Receiving international payments now

-You can make inbound international payments to Monzo already, but they aren’t as reliable as we’d like.
-That’s true for payments coming from Europe and from the rest of the world.
+You can make inbound international payments to Monzo already, from Europe and from the rest of the world.
+But they aren’t as reliable as we’d like.

 To receive international payments into your Monzo account, you need an IBAN.

 An IBAN is a unique identifier that’s used to distinguish your bank account from all the others around the world.
 It’s a combination of your account number, sort code, and your bank’s Bank Identifier Code (BIC).

 You can use an online IBAN generator to generate an IBAN.
 Then, to try and receive a payment, either:

 - Share this IBAN with the person who needs to pay you